mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

   - `fly auth login`

 ### Deploy Frontend
+1. `cd frontend`
-1. In your `frontend/package.json` in the `scripts` section, add this line: `"start": "nuxt start",`
+2. In your `frontend/package.json` in the `scripts` section, add this line: `"start": "nuxt start",`
-2. Let's add our Fly.io configuration file, mostly, so it won't ask us what the app name and region are when we `fly launch`--it's a little faster this way. *Make sure to replace `<...>` with your app frontend name.* Also replace `dfw` in the `primary_region` with [your region code](https://fly.io/docs/reference/regions/).
+3. Let's add our Fly.io configuration file, mostly, so it won't ask us what the app name and region are when we `fly launch`--it's a little faster this way. *Make sure to replace `<...>` with your app frontend name.* Also replace `dfw` in the `primary_region` with [your region code](https://fly.io/docs/reference/regions/).
     - `touch fly.toml`
     ```
     # frontend/fly.toml